After dam burst in Laos, a scramble for food, medicines and coffins

 The project’s main partner, South Korea’s SK Engineering & Construction, said part of a small supply dam was washed away and the company was cooperating with the Laos government to help rescue villagers.

 The firm blamed the collapse on heavy rain.
-Laos and its neighbors are in the middle of the monsoon season that brings tropical storms and heavy rain.
+Laos and its neighbours are in the middle of the monsoon season that brings tropical storms and heavy rain.

 An official at SK Engineering & Construction said fractures were discovered on the dam on Sunday and the company ordered the evacuation of 12 villages as soon as the danger became clear.